 - a.
-The mechanism to receive reports of incidents is addressed in part V T(b).
-Page 39 - b.
-A procedure requiring a memo when an on-site investigation is not done is addressed at the end of part V Section T(b).
-Considerations to evaluate initial incident conditions is identified in part V section T(c).
-Page 39 - 5 General Comments: Info Only = No Points
+The mechanism to receive reports of incidents is addressed in part V T(b). - b.
+A procedure requiring a memo when an on-site investigation is not done is addressed at the end of part V Section T.(b).
+Considerations to evaluate initial incident conditions is identified in part V section T(c). - 5 General Comments: Info Only Info Only Info Only Info Only Info Only Info Only Info Only

-No issues with Part B.
+There are no issues in Part B.